Casserole97/arch-install/README.md

 Good question!
 Let's just say I forget things easily...

-> Can I run this script on my machine?
+> Should I run this script on my machine?

-No!
-You may _try_, but it won't lead to anything good probably.
+No. You may try, but it probably won't lead to anything good.
 Almost everything is hard coded and configured to my liking, needs and hardware.